 Clear goal was to code these broad categories to improve retrievability of data, e.g. query anything related to ‘memory’ or to ‘mobility’.
 So coarse codes were required for category levels and not every detail.

 Political Climate was good when the project started in 2014/2015.
-However, there is still no good overview of wht care is delivered to elderly at the level of municipality.
-The municipalities became bigger but lacked meaning ful data.
+However, there is still no good overview of what care is delivered to elderly at the level of municipality.
+The municipalities became bigger but lacked meaning full data.
 The reform made that there is a need to document care needs e.g., for elderly in a more systematic manner.
 So now the reporting can be done at national level.

 Susan Matneys US set for nursing diagnoses was used as well, but again the higher level was chosen.